 Citywide Homeowner Housing Rehabilitation Program

-The Homeowner Housing Rehabilitation Program works to help low and moderate income homeowners repair their homes.
-It will take care of all major housing code and structural problems, making your home safe and comfortable for many years.
-Loans are offered through this program.
+The Citywide Homeowner Housing Rehabilitation Program seeks to correct all major housing code and structural problems, making your home safe and comfortable for many years.
+Loans are offered to owner-occupied low- to moderate-income households.

 Rental Housing Improvement Program (RHIP)

-The Rental Housing Improvement Program (RHIP) offers low-interest, deferred loans to rehabilitate rental property (seven units or less).
-The program provides repairs for 50 percent of rehab costs up to $20,000 per housing structure containing 1-3 units or $7,500 per unit for housing structures containing 4-7 units.
+The Rental Housing Improvement Program (RHIP) offers low-interest deferred loans to rehabilitate rental property (seven units or less).
+The program provides repairs for 50 percent of rehab costs up to $20,000 per housing structure containing one to three units or $7,500 per unit for housing structures containing four to seven units.